rsocket/rsocket/Protocol.md

 If the server does NOT accept the contents of the SETUP frame, the server MUST send back an ERROR[INVALID_SETUP|UNSUPPORTED_SETUP] and then close the connection.

-The __S__ flag of the SETUP indicates the client requires the server to adhere to strict interpretation of the Data and Metadata of the SETUP.
-Anything in the Data and/or Metadata that is not understood or can be provided by the server should require the SETUP to be rejected.

 The server-side Requester mirrors the LEASE requests of the client-side Requester.
 If a client-side Requester sets the __L__ flag in the SETUP frame, the server-side Requester MUST wait for a LEASE frame from the client-side Responder before it can send a request.
 The client-side Responder MUST